qemu/qemu/docs/devel/writing-monitor-commands.rst

  ##
  { 'command': 'hello-world' }

 The "command" keyword defines a new QMP command.
-It's an JSON object.
-All schema entries are JSON objects.
-The line above will instruct the QAPI to generate any prototypes and the necessary code to marshal and unmarshal protocol data.
+It instructs QAPI to generate any prototypes and the necessary code to marshal and unmarshal protocol data.